 But it took a call from JDC Entwine, with whom I first went to Argentina, to try and recreate my own.

-Today, I'm happy to share with you one of my favourite recipes from the pack: the Passover dairy-free and gluten-free alfajores.
+I'm happy to share with you one of my favorite recipes: dairy-free and gluten-free alfajores with two dairy-free fillings.

 Though commercial alfajores are often made with flour, one traditional recipe makes it with only cornstarch.
 This makes it a perfect Passover treat!